lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 Before adding a new dependency to any of these products, it must be approved through the :doc:`RFC process </processes/decision_process>`.
 Consensus must be reached regarding both the name and the suitability of the new package.
 Before adopting the RFC, implementation tickets should be created to cover package creation.
-Packages that will be optional dependencies to the above root packages do not require an RFC.
+Packages that will not be distributed as part of a release do not require an RFC.

 After approval, code written internally by Data Management should be packaged following the template in the `lsst/templates`_ repository.
 DM packaging of third party code should proceed as described in :doc:`packaging-third-party-eups-dependencies`.